zelloptt/zello-channel-api/sdks/README.md

 ###### Browser JavaScript
 |JavaScript callback|Description
 |---|---
-|`Session.session_start_connect`|The Session has opened a web sockets connection to the server.
+|`Session.session_start_connect`|The Session has opened a web socket connection to the server.
-|`Session.session_fail_connect`|Either the web sockets connection failed or the logon failed.
+|`Session.session_fail_connect`|Either the web socket connection failed or the logon failed.
 Check the error parameter for more details.
 |`Session.session_connect`|Logon completed successfully and you are set to send and receive voice messages.
 |`Session.session_disconnect`|Session has disconnected from the server.
 The Zello Channels SDK attempts to stay connected through network changes, so there may be a delay between the network disconnection and this callback being called, as the SDK retries connecting and eventually times out.
 |`Session.error`|Error happened